 Logistics and Maintenance

-Everything in a camper moves, vibrates, and wears.
+All parts in a camper move, shake, and wear out.
 We design systems knowing they will need service.
-Owners who learn basic repairs feel more confident and travel farther.
+Owners who learn basic repairs feel more sure of themselves and travel farther.

 Resource Management

-Water, power, and heat are daily considerations.
+Water, power, and heat are daily things to think about.
 Living in a camper full-time means learning restraint.
-Long showers and careless battery use end trips early.
+Long showers and sloppy power use end trips early.

 Weather and Depreciation